Updated July 2026

 3. Gamification With the Right Metrics

 Leaderboards work when the metric is controllable.
-The mistake: gamifying lagging indicators (revenue) instead of leading ones (calls made, discovery questions, video outreach sent).
+The mistake: gamifying lagging indicators (revenue) instead of leading ones (calls made, discovery questions, AI-personalized video outreach sent).
 When reps can only win by lucky deal timing, gamification demoralizes.
 Design competitions around activity metrics so every rep has a fair shot regardless of where their deals happen to be in the pipeline.

 4. Intrinsic Motivation: Connect Reps to Customer Impact